Discrepancy of permutations

 Discrepancy of permutations is a sub-field of discrepancy theory, that deals with balancing intervals induced by permutations of elements.
 There is a set of n elements, and there are m different permutations on this set.
 The general research question is: can we color each element in one of two different colors (e.g. black and white), such that in each permutation, every interval contains roughly the same number of elements of each color?

 Formally, the discrepancy of an interval is defined as the difference between the number of white elements and the number of black elements in that interval; the objective is to color the elements such that the maximum discrepancy of an interval in each of the permutations is as small as possible.

 Definitions

 Let p_{1}, ...,p_{m} be permutations of [n].
 The interval set of a permutation is the set of all subsets of [n], that are adjacent to each other in the permutation.
-For example, if n=4 and one of the permutations is (1,2,3,4), then its interval set of contains e.g. the edges (1,2), (1,2,3), (2,3), (2,3,4), etc.
+For example, if n=4 and one of the permutations is (1,2,3,4), then its interval set contains e.g. the edges (1,2), (1,2,3), (2,3), (2,3,4), etc.

 The discrepancy of the permutations p_{1}, ...,p_{m} is the minimum, over all black-white colorings of the integers in [n], of the maximum over all intervals, of the difference between the number of white and black integers in the interval.